zeux/zeux.github.io/_posts/2019-07-17-serializing-pipeline-cache.md

 Good luck. ~~You're going to need it.~~

+[^1]: Which you can absolutely do these days!
+For example, [here's an implementation of vkGetPipelineCacheData for radv](https://github.com/mesa3d/mesa/blob/1d5ee315536d4563714b35004d9efc1bd6621f53/src/amd/vulkan/radv_pipeline_cache.c#L525).
-[^1]: The remainder of this article is based on the experience of continuously shipping [Roblox](https://corp.roblox.com/) client on Android with Vulkan support and surviving through various Android OS updates, driver updates and in general dealing with both early and current Vulkan drivers from all major vendors.
+[^2]: The remainder of this article is based on the experience of continuously shipping [Roblox](https://corp.roblox.com/) client on Android with Vulkan support and surviving through various Android OS updates, driver updates and in general dealing with both early and current Vulkan drivers from all major vendors.
-[^2]: In theory `rename` is supposed to be atomic, but in practice the exact semantics and guarantees vary with the file system; hash is useful as a way to perform a robust comparison.
+[^3]: In theory `rename` is supposed to be atomic, but in practice the exact semantics and guarantees vary with the file system; hash is useful as a way to perform a robust comparison.
-[^3]: Depending on the application you may want to also use different file names based on, for example, `vendorID` or `driverABI`; this is more interesting on desktop and less interesting on mobile.
+[^4]: Depending on the application you may want to also use different file names based on, for example, `vendorID` or `driverABI`; this is more interesting on desktop and less interesting on mobile.